DinoChiesa/Apigee-Edge-OIDC-Demonstration/Readme.md

 5. Modify the config for the login-and-consent app to specify the endpoints for Auth and Session.
 In the session section, specify the API key from the prior step.

 6. Also modify the config for the login-and-consent app to specify which authentication service to use. 'local' is easiest.  'usergrid' is fine, but you need to set up accounts in a usergrid org+app.
-(See the readme for the webapp.)
+(See the [Readme for the consent webapp](consent-ui/Readme.md).)

 7. deploy the login-and-consent webapp to a location that is reachable from the internet, like Heroku.